elv-Duy/movieCLIP_data_tagging/README.md

 ```

 ## Tagging process
-* Extracts all object IDs from the mezzanine library.
+* Extract all object IDs from the mezzanine library.
 * For each object ID, a `tagging.json` is automatically generated to apply tags to the corresponding object on the Fabric.

 ## Sample Output